 How does the ADKAR Model address resistance to change?

-The ADKAR Model helps reduce resistance to change.
-It does this by considering how changes worry or scare employees.
+The ADKAR Model helps reduce resistance to change by considering how changes worry or scare employees.
 It includes employees in the change process.
 This makes them more likely to support the change.

 What are the key elements of the ADKAR Model?